Overview

 In addition, this launch type enables you to choose from five types of EC2 instances:

-• On-Demand Instance pricing - These instances are available as needed, and are ideal for workloads with unpredictable resource utilization.
-On-Demand pricing is per hour or second, depending on the instance types you choose (general purpose, memory-optimized, compute-optimized, accelerated computing, or storage optimized).
+• On-Demand Instance pricing – These instances are available as needed and are ideal for workloads with unpredictable resource utilization.
+Depending on your instance types, on-Demand pricing is per hour or second (general purpose, memory-optimized, compute-optimized, accelerated computing, or storage-optimized).

-• Reserved Instance pricing - This is a discount off the standard, On-Demand pricing for using a consistent resource capacity for up to three years.
+• Reserved Instance pricingis a discount off the standard, On-Demand pricing for using a consistent resource capacity for up to three years.
 Reserved instances (RIs) are ideal for steady and predictable usage.
 Pricing is in dollars per hour.

 • Spot Instance pricing - AWS's surplus compute capacity is discounted (up to 90% off the On-Demand rate) for these EC2 instances, but they are only suitable for temporary usage.